ArtyKrafty/detection/README.md

 ```

 <p align="center"><img src="https://i.ibb.co/Zx9zB1g/predict.jpg" alt="predict" border="0"></p>

+> panoptic segmentation is also successful, but not completely - you can take a more complex and deeper model
+> either choose another framework, or simply retrain by putting together a set

 The goal was to demonstrate various options for the model without delving into the code on the part of the user of this module - it is enough to specify the address to the configuration